arvigeus/AZ-204/Exercises/Create an Azure Function by using Visual Studio Code/README.md

 1. When prompted in the browser, choose your Azure account and sign in using your Azure account credentials.

-1. After you've successfully signed in, you can close the new browser window.
+1. After successfully signing in, you can close the new browser window.
 The subscriptions that belong to your Azure account are displayed in the Side bar.

 ## Create resources in Azure